nrdg/groupyr/.github/CONTRIBUTING.md

-_groupyr_ pushes a development version to [Test-PyPI](https://test.pypi.org/) on every pull request merged into the master branch.
+_groupyr_ pushes a development version to [Test-PyPI](https://test.pypi.org/) on every pull request merged into the main branch.
 To release a new version of _groupyr_, use the `publish_release.sh` script from the root directory, i.e.:

 ```Shell
 .maintenance/publish_release.sh <version_number>